 Open Fasciotomy for Acute Compartment Syndrome

-Pictured below is an opening of the fascial muscle compartments of the left leg.
+Pictured below is an opening of the facial muscle compartments of the left leg.
 This procedure is performed to release pressure that has built up in the muscle from activity in which the pressure does not go down after a certain amount of time.
-This increased, sustained pressure within the compartments is very painful and puts at risk loss of blood supply to the muscles, and in severe cases can cause death of the muscle tissue.
+This increased, sustained pressure within the compartments is very painful and puts at risk loss of blood supply to the muscles, and in severe cases can cause the death of the muscle tissue.

 Below is a picture of retention sutures placed over the fasciitomy site in order to allow the muscle compartment to decompress but also does not allow the skin to retract and make closure of the large inscision difficult to perform at a later date.